 Scottie specifically calls Midge “motherly” in their first scene, and she gives herself that title when she visits in the hospital.
 That seems to explain why they’re not together, because Scottie thinks of her more like family or a protector than anything erotic.
 (It must be like the female equivalent of having a crush compare you to her little brother.)
 There’s only one detail we get about her backstory, that she used to be engaged to Scottie but called off the engagement.
 Obviously Midge regrets letting him go now and tries to win him back.
 But this leaves us wondering what the full story is behind that detail.
 Possibly she knew or sensed Scottie wasn’t totally into it and didn’t want to have a sham marriage.
 This would further put her at odds with Gavin, who possibly entered into a loveless marriage to suit his own egotistical needs.
 Or alternatively, Midge may have thought she could do better, realized she couldn’t and now is suffering her own medicine.
 This would mirror her to Judy, who also gets her just desserts after torturing Scottie with a fantasy which he then forces her to live out.
 Either way seems to fit the story and theme of destructive relationships well, but I think the former scenario fits Midge’s character more, and makes her more sympathetic.

 Midge is obviously very artistic.
-She has a lot of books in her apartment (no one else does that we can see), she listens to classical music, knows how to draw and knows all of the intellectuals in town including Pop Leibel.
-There’s a fitting irony that while she knows and admires great music and the female form, she’s unable to embody either herself.
+She has a lot of books in her apartment (no one else does that we can see), she listens to classical music, knows how to draw and is familiar with the intellectuals in town including Pop Leibel.
+There’s a fitting irony that she admires great music and the female form, yet is unable to embody.
 It almost seems like Midge is forcing the qualities that come naturally to Madeleine when she blares Mozart and leaves a bra out in the open, while Madeleine is naturally surrounded by Bernard Herrmann’s score and naturally sashays about in a silk red robe.
-(Perhaps a feminine metaphor of impotence to mirror Scottie’s inability to get to the top of a tower?)

 While Midge doesn’t leave the film until after the hospital, Scottie is done with her after she draws herself over Carlotta’s portrait.
 It was a deeply misguided attempt at a romantic gesture even if Scottie hadn’t already fallen for Madeleine.
 But as wrongheaded as her actions were, Midge’s intent was pure.
 She wanted to show Scottie that she too could be the kind of ethereal mystery woman Carlotta/Madeleine was to him.
 Of course it comes off as phony, and Scottie himself can’t even see it as a sincerely intended gesture.
 He seems to think she was trying to be funny, proving that at the end of the day Scottie really didn’t understand Midge as a person, nor did he make any effort to.
 Contrast how he speaks to Midge, practically ordering her around in some scenes, obviously holding her at arms’ distance in others, with his tenderness and doting towards Madeleine.
 It’s more proof that Scottie (and men in general) are pretty two-faced and hurtful with women they’re attracted to versus those they aren’t.
 Of course women are often guilty of the same thing and the film will explore this as well.